 Supermarkets urged to stop plugging junk

-Researchers from Deakin University’s Global Obesity Centre in the Institute for Health Transformation found supermarkets promote soft drinks, chips, chocolates and lollies by giving these products more shelf-space, discounting them more frequently than healthier options and placing them prominently in end-of-aisle displays and near checkouts.
+The heavy promotion of junk foods by Australia’s biggest supermarkets is encouraging poor dietary habits, particularly among shoppers living in areas of socioeconomic disadvantage, a new study has found.
+Researchers from Deakin University’s Global Obesity Centre found supermarkets promote soft drinks, chips, chocolates and lollies by giving these products more shelf space.
+They also discount them more frequently than healthier options and place them prominently in end-of-aisle displays and near checkouts.

-“We also know that up to 35% of what Australians eat is considered unhealthy.
-If we are to improve Australian diets we need supermarkets to play a greater role in encouraging people to select healthy options.”
+“The recent rush on products during the pandemic highlighted the role of supermarkets as the main source of food for most Australian households,” he says.
+“We also know that up to 35 percent of what Australians eat is unhealthy.
+If we are to improve Australian diets, we need supermarkets to play a greater role in encouraging people to select healthy options.”

-• Allocating less shelf-space to unhealthy items; and
+3. Allocating less shelf-space to unhealthy items

-The two healthiest stores in the study were both independent stores with abundant fresh food, and few promotional displays for unhealthy food and drinks.
+The two healthiest stores in the study were both independent stores with abundant fresh food and few promotional displays for unhealthy food and drinks.
 Sacks says this demonstrates that a healthier supermarket environment is possible.

 “We need all Australian supermarkets to set higher standards relating to food promotion,” he says.
 “If supermarkets and the processed food industry don’t take action to improve their practices, then government should be ready to step in to ensure the supermarket environment encourages more healthy choices.”